 Skip to main content

 Widespread fear and pessimism are more far-reaching than ever before in my lifetime.
 You see it in people’s eyes as they go about their business with greater urgency.
 Or when they are more impatient with minor inconveniences.
 Hypersensitivity and intolerance make more topics off-limits.
 Optimistic people are a minority, even if they concede that things may worsen before they get better.
 It may surprise you that pervasive pessimism is not new, nor is the pandemic solely responsible.
-For over a decade, developed countries have reported increased pessimism about the future despite record prosperity.
+Despite record prosperity, developed countries have reported increased pessimism about the future for over a decade.
 Is pessimism justified, or could it be a form of mass hysteria?
 Either way, what can each of us do about it?

 Facts Support Optimism

-The first Industrial Revolution in the 1760s led to widespread improvement in living conditions, with the majority of a population living in extreme poverty dropping from 80 percent to 20 percent by 1800.
-Recent progress has been even more staggering, with one billion people being lifted from extreme poverty since 1990.
+The first Industrial Revolution, in the 1760s, led to widespread improvement in living conditions, with the majority of the population living in extreme poverty dropping from 80 percent to 20 percent by 1800.
+Recent progress has been even more staggering, with one billion people lifted from extreme poverty since 1990.
 Innovations in the pipeline promise continued improvement.

 Life expectancy has more than doubled since 1900 and will likely double again in the next one hundred years.
 Scientific progress using the fusion of medical research with automation in the diseases of aging and the aging process could lead to more than linear improvement in life expectancy.
-Premature deaths will also be reduced by innovations like driverless vehicles and remote health monitoring.
+Innovations like driverless vehicles and remote health monitoring will also reduce premature deaths.
 Innovations will support healthier lifestyles through more effective diet, exercise, sleep- and stress-management programs, pharmaceuticals, and home and personal health monitoring innovations.
 As a result of these innovations, most people under 50 years of age today are likely to see their 100th birthday.
 Among today’s infants are likely the first people to reach 150 years of age.

 Violent crime has fallen steadily for the last two decades.
 Most violent crime is highly concentrated in a handful of US cities, neighborhoods within those cities, hot spots within the areas, and among a few extremely violent career criminals.
 Recent spikes in violent crime have followed the same pattern, with violence largely spilling outward from hot spots.